-Claire, I can never thank you enough for your patience, sensitivity and love that you have shown me, because of your thoughtfulness and understanding my life has turned around. (person A)
+“Claire, I can never thank you enough for your patience, sensitivity and love that you have shown me, because of your thoughtfulness and understanding my life has turned around”.
+(Person B)

-I would highly recommend Claire because she has tremendous talent and skill and it would be hard to find anyone better.
-I was treated with respect, care, empathy, kindness and discretion.
-I have had previous counselling so I feel I am experienced and knowledgable in knowing what works and what doesn’t and put simply, Claire works. (person C)
+“I would highly recommend Claire because she has tremendous talent and skill and it would be hard to find anyone better, I was treated with respect, care, empathy, kindness, and discretion.
+I have had previous counselling, so I feel I am experienced and knowledgeable in knowing what works and what doesn’t, and put simply, Claire works” (person C)

 Training, qualifications & experience

-I work with adult individuals, couples and/or relationships.
+I work with adults.

 Accredited register membership